Principal Investigator(s): United States Department of Justice. National Institute of Justice

 Users are encouraged to review the "Methodology Guide for ADAM" and the "Analytic Guide for ADAM" available on the ADAM Web site at http://www.adam-nij.net/.

-Study Design: The ADAM program in 2001 used an expanded adult instrument which was first implemented in 2000.
+Study Design: The ADAM program in 2002 used an expanded adult instrument that was first implemented in 2000.
 This instrument was used in adult booking facilities for male (Part 1) and female (Part 2) arrestees.
 The juvenile data (Part 3) used the juvenile instrument from previous years.
 The ADAM program also continued to use probability-based sampling for the adult male population, a procedure initiated in 2000.
 Therefore, the adult male sample includes weights, generated through post-sampling stratification of the data.
 The shift to sampling of the adult male population in 2000 required that all sites move toward a common catchment area definition, generally a county.
-The 33 ADAM sites for the current year included Albany, New York (Capital Area), Albuquerque, New Mexico (Bernalillo County), Anchorage, Alaska (Anchorage Borough), Birmingham, Alabama (Jefferson County), Charlotte, North Carolina (Charlotte Metro), Chicago, Illinois (Cook County), Cleveland, Ohio (Cuyahoga County), Dallas, Texas (Dallas County), Denver, Colorado (Denver County), Des Moines, Iowa (Polk County), Detroit, Michigan (Wayne County), Honolulu, Hawaii (Oahu), Indianapolis, Indiana (Marion County), Kansas City, Missouri (Jackson County), Laredo, Texas (Webb County), Las Vegas, Nevada (Clark County), Minneapolis, Minnesota (Hennepin County), New Orleans, Louisiana (Orleans Parish), New York, New York (Manhattan Borough), Oklahoma City, Oklahoma (Oklahoma County), Omaha, Nebraska (Douglas County), Philadelphia, Pennsylvania (County of Philadelphia), Phoenix, Arizona (Maricopa County), Portland, Oregon (Multnomah County), Sacramento, California (Sacramento County), Salt Lake City, Utah (Salt Lake County), San Antonio, Texas (Bexar County), San Diego, California (San Diego County), San Jose, California (Santa Clara County), Seattle, Washington (King County), Spokane, Washington (Spokane County), Tucson, Arizona (Pima County), and Tulsa, Oklahoma (Tulsa County).
+The 36 ADAM sites for the current year included Albany, New York (Capital Area), Albuquerque, New Mexico (Bernalillo County), Anchorage, Alaska (Anchorage Borough), Atlanta, Georgia (Atlanta), Birmingham, Alabama (Jefferson County), Charlotte, North Carolina (Charlotte Metro), Chicago, Illinois (Cook County), Cleveland, Ohio (Cuyahoga County), Dallas, Texas (Dallas County), Denver, Colorado (Denver County), Des Moines, Iowa (Polk County), Honolulu, Hawaii (Oahu), Indianapolis, Indiana (Marion County), Laredo, Texas (Webb County), Las Vegas, Nevada (Clark County), Los Angeles, California (Pasadena County), Minneapolis, Minnesota (Hennepin County), New Orleans, Louisiana (Orleans Parish), New York, New York (Manhattan Borough), Oklahoma City, Oklahoma (Oklahoma County), Omaha, Nebraska (Douglas County), Philadelphia, Pennsylvania (County of Philadelphia), Phoenix, Arizona (Maricopa County), Portland, Oregon (Multnomah County), Rio Arriba, New Mexico (Rio Arriba County), Sacramento, California (Sacramento County), Salt Lake City, Utah (Salt Lake County), San Antonio, Texas (Bexar County), San Diego, California (San Diego County), San Jose, California (Santa Clara County), Seattle, Washington (King County), Spokane, Washington (Spokane County), Tucson, Arizona (Pima County), Tulsa, Oklahoma (Tulsa County), Washington, District of Columbia (Washington, DC), and Woodbury, Iowa (Woodbury County).
 The core instrument for the adult cases was supplemented by a facesheet, which was used to collect demographic and charge information from official records.
 Core instruments were used to collect self-report information from respondents.
 Both the adult and juvenile instruments were administered to persons arrested and booked on local or state charges relevant to the jurisdiction (i.e., not federal or out-of-county charges) within the past 48 hours.
 Trained interviewers used a paper and pencil instrument in a face-to-face setting in a secure and reasonably private area of the booking facility.
 The adult interview took a median of 20 minutes, with a slightly longer mean.
 The juvenile interview took an average of 5 minutes.
 Responses were recorded by the interviewer at the time of the interview.
 At the completion of the interview, the arrestee was asked to voluntarily provide a urine specimen.
 The adult male and female data reflect all the arrestees selected for an interview from the booking logs, including those for whom only facesheet information was collected.
 The final sample for each adult data file, however, is the subset of arrestees that accepted and completed an interview.
 An external lab used the Enzyme Multiplied Immunoassay Testing (EMIT) protocols to test for the presence of ten drugs or metabolites of the drug in the urine sample.
 All amphetamine positives were confirmed by gas chromatography/mass spectrometry (GC/MS) to determine whether methamphetamine was used.
 Local booking facilities provided a census of all adult males arrested in each facility collecting data for the time period of data collection in the target county.
 The census data are not in the public file but were used to develop sampling weights for the male data.

 A double-sided facesheet was used to collect information from administrative records on all adult arrestees selected for an interview.
 The ADAM adult interview and juvenile interview instruments were used to record information from voluntary, anonymous, and confidential interviews with all male and female adult and juvenile arrestees in the sample available for an interview within 48 hours of the time of arrest.
 Urine tests were used to collect clinical records data in order to detect the presence of several drugs in specimens provided by the interviewee at the conclusion of the interview.